 Environmental Law and Policy Studies

-Environmental Law and Policy Studies (ELPS) examines how US environmental and sustainability policies are made, who and what influences their creation, and the scope and breadth of the field.
-ELPS introduces you to the players and institutions that shape environmental decision-making on the major issues of our time including climate change, energy sustainability, manufacturing, architecture, urban planning, endangered species, the oceans, and many others.
-ELPS also critically analyzes the convergence of US environmental policy with the challenges and realities of geopolitics.
-This is an exciting and challenging time for you to see firsthand the intersection between environmental decision-making and the rapidly changing world of scientific discovery and domestic and international politics.
+Environmental Law and Policy Studies examines how US environmental and sustainability policies are made, who and what influences their creation, and the scope and breadth of the field.
+The course introduces you to the players and institutions that shape environmental decision-making on the major issues of our time including climate change, energy sustainability, manufacturing, architecture, urban planning, endangered species, the oceans, and many others.